In this article, we break down the latest guidance from the UK government regarding travel to the UK from abroad.

 The above system applies to England, but the rules differ slightly in each of the devolved nations, so make sure to check each country's official travel advice carefully before you organise a trip abroad.
 For more information on international travel rules in each of the devolved nations, visit:

 What are the rules if I am travelling within the UK?

-Those holidaying in the UK do not need to take a COVID-19 test or quarantine on arrival in England, so long as they are travelling from within the UK, Ireland, the Channel Islands or the Isle of Man (together known as the Common Travel Area).
+Those holidaying in the UK do not need to take a COVID-19 PCR test or self-isolate on arrival in England, so long as they are travelling from within the UK, Ireland, the Channel Islands or the Isle of Man (together known as the Common Travel Area).
 These rules apply so long as you have not been outside of the Common Travel Area in the previous 10 days.

 Who is exempt from coronavirus travel restrictions?